 Clerk: Michael Lieberman

 Robert joined Chambers in September 2015 following the successful completion of his pupillage.
-He accepts instructions in all Chambers’ practice areas.
+Robert studied law at Cardiff University before undertaking an MSc at the University of Oxford.
+He accepts instructions in the following practice areas:

 Robert regularly advises and appears on a broad range of civil matters including contractual matters, personal injury, boundary disputes and probate.
 He has conducted fast and multi-track hearings, mortgage possession hearings, bankruptcies and credit hire litigation.
 He has also defended committal proceedings under the Housing Act.

 In his earlier years at the Bar, Robert was appointed to the Attorney General’s Panel of ‘Junior Junior’ Counsel to the Crown and also the Welsh Government Junior Barrister Public Law Scheme, enabling him to undertake a variety of instructions in public law work.

 Robert has developed a busy employment practice, regularly advising clients as well as appearing in multi-day hearings in the Employment Tribunal.
 He has received instructions from individual employees and large trade unions as well as employers.
 An example of matters in which he has been instructed include unfair dismissal, wrongful dismissal and discrimination pursuant to the Equality Act 2010.
 He further has experience of conducting purely legal arguments before the Tribunal concerning jurisdiction and limitation,

 Robert regularly appears on behalf of Local Authorities throughout Wales, primarily specialising in Deprivation of Liberty (DOLS) matters but with additional experience of Property & Affairs work.
 He has experience of acting on behalf of both Applicants and Respondents in this jurisdiction.